euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### EVC Contract Privileges

-Because the EVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any ETH or tokens.
+Because the EVC contract can be made to invoke any arbitrary target contract with any arbitrary calldata, it should never be given any privileges, or hold any native currency or tokens.

 The only exception to this is mid-transaction inside of a batch.
-If one batch item temporarily moves ETH or tokens into the EVC, but a subsequent batch item moves it out, then as long as no untrusted code runs in between, it is safe.
+If one batch item temporarily moves value or tokens into the EVC, but a subsequent batch item moves it out, then as long as no untrusted code runs in between, it is safe.
 However, moving tokens to the EVC is often unnecessary because tokens can be moved immediately to their final destination with `transferFrom` and by setting various `recipient` parameters in contracts.

 One exception to this is wrapping ETH into WETH.
 The deposit method will always credit the caller with the WETH tokens.
 In this case, the user must transfer the WETH in a subsequent batch item (ideally the batch item immediately after the deposit using `call` function).